Like us on facebook

 Treatment depends upon the cause of the foot pain.
 Whether it is resting, staying off the foot, or having surgery; podiatrists have a number of treatment options available for foot pain.

-If you have any questions, please feel free to contact our offices located in Plano, Dallas, Prosper, Allen, Irving, Garland, Frisco, and Coppell, TX .
+If you have any questions, please feel free to contact our offices located in Plano, Dallas, Prosper, Allen, Garland, Frisco, and Coppell, TX .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

 Read more about Foot Pain